j-jith/iitm-thesis/README.rst

 ===========

 This is a LaTeX class for preparing PhD, MS, M.Tech and B.Tech thesis according to the IIT Madras guidelines.
+The original class, which can be found `here
+<https://mat.iitm.ac.in/usefullink.html>`_, was last updated in March
-The original class, which can be found `here <https://mat.iitm.ac.in/usefullink.html>`_, passes some obsolete options to certain packages.
-This version of the class gets rid of these options and has been tested with TeX Live 2016.
+2005 and passes some obsolete options to certain packages.
+In addition, it does not adhere to certain guidelines like "chapters should start on odd-numbered pages".
+This version of the class aims to fix these issues.
+In order to do so, the following changes have been made to the original class:

+- Removed the obsolete ``compat2`` option from the ``geometry`` package.

+- Added ``emptypage`` package to disable page numbering in blank pages.

+- Added ``twoside`` option to ``article`` (synopsis) and ``report`` (thesis) classes for left-margin adjustment during two-sided printing.
+Also, you can now use ``\cleardoublepage`` to start a new page on the right hand side.

+- Added ``openright`` option to ``report`` (thesis) class to ensure chapters start on the right hand side (odd page numbers)

+- Added ``\pagenumbering{gobble}`` to "Title", "Quotation", "Dedication", and "Thesis Certificate" pages to ensure they start on the right hand side (odd page numbers)

+- Roman page numbering now starts from the "Acknowledgements" page.

+This class was tested on TeX Live 2016.
+Please do not use an older distribution.

 Files included
 --------------